 - Chi Sao;

 - Kym Ngn Siu (spelling?), which is specific training for locks, breaks, and ground fighting;

 - They do not follow the legend of the Red Boat Opera;

 - He trains all his forms with Nei Gong (internal Chi breathing);

 Sifu Luis said, “Originally, Wing Chun had a lot of Hung Gar.”
 This has led to some debate within Peru.
 The critics argue his style of Wing Chun is not pure because it’s mixed with Hung Gar.

-The most common legend of Wing Chun’s origin is that it rose from the ashes of the burned down Southern Shaolin Temple.
-The nun, Ng Mui, safely escaped from the devastation and taught her own form of Kung Fu (adapted for a female-sized body) to a Ms. Yim Wing Chun, which is where the art is believed to get its name.
+The most common legend of Wing Chun’s origin is that it rose from the ashes of the burned-down Southern Shaolin Temple.
+The nun, Ng Mui, safely escaped the devastation and taught her form of Kung Fu (adapted for a female-sized body) to Ms. Yim Wing Chun, where the art is believed to get its name.